Assignments

 Honor

 All work done in this course is subject to UGA Law’s Honor Code and Plagiarism Policy, UGA’s Academic Honesty Policy, and UGA’s Non-Discrimination and Anti-Harassment Policy.
-Unless explicitly stated, AI-based technologies like ChatGPT mustn’t be used to generate responses for any assignments.
+Unless I explicitly say otherwise, you mustn’t use generative AI technologies to help you answer questions in class or generate responses on assignments.
+If in doubt, please ask me.

 Questions?
 The best way to reach me is by email.
-To ensure you have my contact information, please email me by August 14 with a fun fact about yourself or something that interests you that has nothing to do with law school.
-Please also tell me anything else that you’d like me to know — your preferred name, your pronouns (mine are he/him/his), or anything else that’ll help me to help you learn.
+To ensure you have my contact information, please email me by 5pm on January 7 with a fun fact about yourself or something that interests you that has nothing to do with law school.
+You may also use this email to tell me anything else you’d like me to know — your preferred name, your pronouns (mine are he/him/his), or anything else that’ll help me to help you learn.

-All supplemental readings are mandatory unless I mark them as “recommended.”
+All supplemental (non-casebook) materials are mandatory unless I mark them as “recommended.”

 Week 1